Our recent previous treks and expeditions

 Mike, Esther, John, Phil, Ranjan, Ralph and Alan

-Some of the star crew: Kunga, Raj, Tenzin, Dorje and Lobsang - missing the horse team
+Some of the star crew: Stanzin Kungha, Raj, Stanzin Galden, Dorje and Lobsang - missing the horse tea

 Trails less trekked...
 Backpacking is trekking, carrying all your own gear and camping out in the most amazing Ladakh wilderness camps, but with the satisfaction of still helping the local economy.
 We share the tricks and neat itineraries that ease in the rigours, and luxe out at our resupply breaks, every detail perfectly planned for a satisfying trek with minimal preparation time.
 You bring your personal gear, we provide the tent, stove, fuel and supplies for you to carry!